-All 279 Nigerian students kidnapped from their boarding school in the northern state of Zamfara have been released and are on government premises, the governor of the state told AFP Tuesday.
+All 279 girls kidnapped from their boarding school in northern Nigeria have been released and are on government premises, the local governor told AFP on Tuesday.

-"I am happy to announce that the girls are free," Dr. Bello Matawalle told an AFP journalist.
+"I am happy to announce that the girls are free," Dr. Bello Matawalle, governor of Zamfara state, told an AFP journalist early Tuesday.
 "They have just arrived in the government house and are in good health."

 An AFP reporter saw hundreds of girls wearing hijabs, gathered at the government premises.